Skip to content

 Overview of current environmental law, its administration and enforcement.

-This course is for students in a variety of disciplines including the sciences, allied health fields, and education.
-Focus is on descriptive statistics for quantitative and qualitative data, normal distributions, correlation, linear regression, sample surveys, randomized comparative experiments, sampling distributions, estimation and hypothesis testing for means and proportions.
+For students in a variety of disciplines including the sciences, allied health fields, and education.
+Descriptive statistics for quantitative and qualitative data, normal distributions, correlation, linear regression, sample surveys, randomized comparative experiments, sampling distributions, estimation and hypothesis testing for means and proportions.

 Students must take the following courses.